pkhodaveissi/wetransfer-assignment/README.md

 ## Scripts

-This project includes several scripts that you can run using `npm run <script name>`:
+This project includes several scripts that you can run using `yarn <script name>`:

 -   `start`: Starts the development server
 -   `build`: Builds the project for production